Used & Approved By Professional Sportsmen!

 The second option is for those who want maximum resistance!
 "The Pro Ultra Mamba Edition" is basically the Pro Ultra above, along with the "Black Mamba" band added, which is the thickest exercise band in the world!
 The total tension offered by this set is 191.5 KG and it is aimed at serious bodybuilders.

-The 3rd option is the "Quad Tension" bundle, which contains the 4 heaviest / highest tension bands, handles, straps and a door anchor for those who don't want or need the lighter bands.
+The third option is the "Quad Tension" bundle, which contains the 4 heaviest / highest tension bands, handles, straps and a door anchor for those who don't want or need the lighter bands.
 The total tension is 156KG and it is also the cheapest option in the range.

-Higher & HONEST Resistance Ratings!
+Higher & Honest Tension Ratings!

 Many sellers use misleading tension ratings or even made up ones, and these sellers are giving resistance bands a bad name.
 People think that because they bought some exercise bands that offered very little tension which were advertised as having more, that they must all be bad.